Irfan-gitt/Tarz-Ai-assistant/README.md

 LANGSMITH_HIDE_OUTPUTS=true
 ```

 Run the application normally and open the `Tarz` project in LangSmith.
-LangSmith
-traces execution, not a browsable copy of the local folder; each top-level trace
-is labelled `playground/cl.py` so its source is clear.
-Inputs and outputs are hidden
-by default to avoid uploading prompts, retrieved memories, screen text, or tool
-results; change either `LANGSMITH_HIDE_*` setting to `false` if you explicitly
-want payload capture.
+Inputs and outputs are hidden by default to avoid uploading prompts, retrieved memories, screen text, or tool results; set either `LANGSMITH_HIDE_*` value to `false` if you explicitly want payload capture.

+---

+## A Closing Note

+This is a personal, evolving project — built by someone learning in public with AI as a collaborator, not a finished product from a team.
+If something breaks, that's part of the deal at this stage.
+Fork it, break it further, fix it, learn from it — that's exactly how this project came to exist in the first place.

+Seeeyaa 🙂‍↔️👋...